HTTPArchive/almanac.httparchive.org/src/content/en/2019/media.md

   <a href="/static/images/2019/04_Media/fig8_image_format_usage_per_page.png" class="fig-mobile">
     <img src="/static/images/2019/04_Media/fig8_image_format_usage_per_page.png" alt="Figure 8.
 Image format usage per page." aria-labelledby="fig8-caption" aria-describedby="fig8-description" width="600">
   </a>
-  <div id="fig8-description" class="visually-hidden">A bar chart showing in p10 percentile no image formats are used at all, in the p25 percentile three JPGs and four PNGs are used, in the p50 percentile nine JPGs, four PNGs, and one GIF are used, in th p75 percentile 39 JPEGs, 18 PNGs, two SVGs, and two GIFs are used and in the p99 percentile, 119 JPGs, 49 PNGs, 28 WebPs, 19 SVGs and 14 GIFs are used.</div>
+  <div id="fig8-description" class="visually-hidden">A bar chart showing in p10 percentile no image formats are used at all, in the p25 percentile three JPGs and four PNGs are used, in the p50 percentile nine JPGs, four PNGs, and one GIF are used, in the p75 percentile 39 JPEGs, 18 PNGs, two SVGs, and two GIFs are used and in the p99 percentile, 119 JPGs, 49 PNGs, 28 WebPs, 19 SVGs and 14 GIFs are used.</div>
   <figcaption id="fig8-caption">Figure 8.
 Image format usage per page.</figcaption>
 </figure>